wp-plugins/rss-import/readme.txt

 1. `next_paging_link` - Linkname for next page, Default is `Next &raquo;`
 1. `prev_paging_title` - Title for the link of previous page, Default is `more items`
 1. `next_paging_title` - Title for the link of next page, Default is `more items`
+1. `use_simplepie`- Use the class SimplePie for parse the feed; SimplePie is include with WordPress 2.8 and can parse RSS and ATOM-Feeds, Default is `false`
+1. `view` - echo or return the content of the function `RSSImport`, Default is `true`; Shortcode Default is `false`

 The pagination function add a div with the class `rsspaging` for design with CSS.
 Also youcan style the previous and next link with the classes: `rsspaging_prev` and `rsspaging_next`.

-All paramters it is possible to use in the function, only in templates with PHP, and also with the Shortcode in posts and pges.
+All parameters it is possible to use in the function, only in templates with PHP, and also with the Shortcode in posts and pges.

 = Examples: =
-_The function with many paramters:_
+_The function with many parameters:_

 `RSSImport(
 `						$display = 5, $feedurl = 'http://bueltge.de/feed/',`